SergeantLightning/VODS/6502/SergeantLightning/v2.0/README.md

 ## Goals

 - Get some hex monitor running ✔️
-- Make a C++ Version for more speed
-- Get BASIC running
+- Get a modification of msbasic running

 ## Todo
 - Re-code all instructions ✔️